omarkhater/image_classifier-application/README.md

 #### App options
 By executing the command:
 `python predict.py -h`
-you can view available options.
+you can view all the available options.
 For now,

 ```
 usage: predict_V2.py [-h] [--top_k TOP_K] [--category_names CATEGORY_NAMES]